Chapter 5: The Seal and the Mark

 The Spirit writes God’s law on hearts.
 That’s what the New Covenant is: the same law, written on hearts instead of stone.
 The Spirit doesn’t replace the commandments; the Spirit internalizes them.

-Which law does the Spirit write?
-The Spirit writes the law of God, including the fourth commandment: the one that identifies the Creator and contains His seal.
+The Spirit writes the law of God, including the Fourth Commandment: the one that identifies the Creator and contains His seal.

 The Spirit seals us by placing God’s law in our minds and hearts.
 The Sabbath commandment is part of that law.
 The two aren’t contradictory; they’re complementary.
 The Spirit seals through obedience.
 The Sabbath is how that seal is expressed.